Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

 Our study also highlights a clear link between the level of athletic participation and the likelihood of experiencing abuse.
 Athletes competing at the national or international level are most at risk, particularly from psychological and sexual abuse and neglect.
 For example, elite athletes under the age of 35 report experiencing psychological abuse in 73% of cases.

-These figures can be attributed to the pursuit of results and excellence, which can create an environment conducive to excess: constant pressure, and the normalization of physical pain and psychological difficulties.
+These figures may be explained by the pursuit of results and excellence, which can create an environment conducive to excess: constant pressure, and the normalization of physical pain and psychological difficulties.
 The notion that the goal of performance takes precedence over everything else tends to justify behaviors that, outside the world of sports, would be considered unacceptable.

 Sexual violence affects one-fifth of respondents (21%), with two groups being particularly vulnerable.

-On the one hand, young adults aged 20 to 34 who are involved in sports at the county or regional level, among whom the rate rises to 28%.
-It is possible that their similar age to their coaches—and thus a closer rapport—contributes to this vulnerability.
+On the one hand, young adults aged 20 to 34 who participate in sports at the departmental or regional level, among whom the rate rises to 28%.
+It is possible that their similar age to their coaches—and thus a closer relationship with them—contributes to this vulnerability.

-Furthermore, more than a third of elite athletes (32%), regardless of gender, sport, etc., report having experienced sexual violence since joining their club.
-At this highly competitive level, power dynamics between coaches and athletes are often highly asymmetrical, which can facilitate abuse. https://www.youtube.com/embed/qflcKNoYLtw?wmode=transparent&start=0 Suite (2022), a documentary by steeplechase champion Emma Oudiou on sexual violence in track and field.
+Furthermore, more than one-third of elite athletes (32%), regardless of gender, sport, etc., report having experienced sexual violence since joining their club.
+At this highly competitive level, power dynamics between coaches and athletes are often very asymmetrical, which can facilitate abuse. https://www.youtube.com/embed/qflcKNoYLtw?wmode=transparent&start=0 Suite (2022), a documentary by steeplechase champion Emma Oudiou on sexual violence in track and field.

 Nearly 94% of young elite athletes have experienced abuse